Skip to main content

 Crisis evaluation & treatment

-PCBH clinics aim to provide timely patient care close to home and reduce unnecessary utilization of high-intensity services in the emergency room or inpatient setting.
-Consistent with this goal, you and faculty support PCPs in the same-day management of crisis situations.
+You’ll have the opportunity to provide timely patient care and help reduce unnecessary use of high-intensity services in the emergency room or inpatient setting.
+Consistent with this goal, you and faculty may engage in same-day management of crisis situations in the outpatient setting.
 You’ll expand your skills in crisis risk assessment, safety planning and stabilization in the primary care setting.

 Interdisciplinary training

-As a PCBH intern, you may have the opportunity to provide valuable training and education to PCPs, medical residents, nurses and office staff in the primary care setting.
+You may have the opportunity to provide valuable training and education to primary care providers, medical residents, nurses and office staff in the primary care setting.
 Formats vary across clinics and may include scheduled lectures and trainings, individual consultations, case conferences and clinical observation.
-Educational topics are tailored to meet the needs of the clinic and have included motivational interviewing, school anxiety and refusal, behavioral parent training skills, supporting transgender youth and behavioral strategies for shot administration.
-In addition to training the medical staff, there may be opportunities to supervise students across disciplines.
+Topics are tailored to meet the needs of the clinic and have included motivational interviewing, school anxiety and refusal, behavioral parent training skills, supporting transgender youth and behavioral strategies for shot administration.
+There may also be opportunities to supervise students across disciplines.

 Group treatment programs